Mother and daughter on riverbank

 Lisa also spoke about her journey on This Morning: Lisa Faulkner This Morning

-• My name is Why – Lemn Sissay
+• My Name is Why – Lemn Sissay

 Lemn Sissay MBE, Author, Poet and Broadcaster has written a memoir reflecting his experiences of the care system in the UK in the 1960’s – 1980’s.
 He shares his experiences as a child and young person and how these experiences have shaped his outlook and adult life.